-A supply chain is the combination of activities involved in producing goods and services and supplying them to customers.
-This encompasses sourcing raw materials from suppliers, the movement of materials through the relevant manufacturing operations, and the distribution of finished goods to consumers.
-As such, an efficient supply chain is one in which orders are fulfilled by suppliers on time, while minimizing operational costs.
+A supply chain is a complex combination of activities involved in producing goods and services and supplying them to customers.
+This encompasses steps such as sourcing raw materials from suppliers, the movement of materials through the relevant manufacturing operations, and the distribution of finished goods to consumers.
+As such, an efficient supply chain is one in which each step has been optimized to ensure orders are fulfilled by suppliers on time while the costs involved in operation are minimized.

 While every company will have different priorities, a number of metrics can be used to measure supply chain efficiency.
-Commonly used metrics include the following:
+Commonly used metrics include:

 - Inventory turnover – the number of times a company’s inventory cycles on an annual basis.
 Calculated as cost of goods sold/average inventory.

 - Days Sales Outstanding (DSO) – the number of days taken to collect payment from customers.
 DSO is calculated as accounts receivable x number of days/total credit sales.
 The lower a company’s DSO, the sooner it is collecting payment from customers.

 - Days Inventory Outstanding (DIO) – the average number of days a company holds its inventory before turning it into sales.
 Calculated as average inventory/cost of goods sold x number of days in the period.
 The lower a company’s DIO, the faster it is converting its inventory into sales.

 - Cash conversion cycle (CCC) – the number of days taken to convert cash into inventory and then into sales through the sales process.